JanSnieg/ModelowanieFizyczne/README.md

 ## Getting Started

 First of all I've wrote a particle class that contains x and y axes in all three ways: Position, Velocity and Force.
-Than that class needed getters and setters, so I've implemented that.
+Then that class needed getters and setters, so I've implemented that.
 Next step will be to add 'uploadPosition' etc. which will upload all three of dependences.
 Of course that will be physiclly correct.

 ### Examples